SpidersSuck/Portfolio/README.md

 **Project**: Mini Web Game Portal with MCP Integration
 **Assignments**: 3 (Manual Coordination), 4 (MCP Enhancement), Project Phase (Portfolio Polish)
 ```

+This is now properly formatted as a `.md` file with:
+- Proper markdown syntax throughout
+- Checkboxes using `- [x]` and `- [ ]` format
+- Code blocks with bash syntax highlighting
+- Proper heading hierarchy
+- Clean formatting for GitHub rendering
+- All emojis preserved for visual appeal
+- Consistent spacing and structure

+You can copy this entire content and save it as `README.md` or `PROJECT-PHASE-README.md` in your repository.
+It will render beautifully on GitHub!